jontek2/A-better-print_start-macro/README.md

 <p>I have included an additional START_PRINT macro that does not call for the chamber thermistor if you do not have one.
 If you do not have a chamber thermistor, the alt macro has a predefined 15min heat soak timer to ensure the chamber is to temp.</p>

-## :warning: Required changes in your slicer :warning:
+## :warning: REQUIRED changes in your slicer :warning:
 You need to replace your "Start G-code" in your slicer to be able to send data from slicer to this macro.
 Click on the slicer you use below and read the instructions.

 <details>